 At the resonant frequency of ribbon mics, the output impedance can spike to several times the nominal output impedance.

-For example, AEA’s R84 (link to compare prices on Amazon and select online retailers) has a nominal output impedance of 270 Ω and a rated load impedance of 1.2 kΩ.
+For example, AEA’s R84 (link to check the price at Sweetwater) has a nominal output impedance of 270 Ω and a rated load impedance of 1.2 kΩ.

 AEA is featured in the following My New Microphone articles: